FINANCIAL SETTLEMENTS ATTRACTED TO DIVORCE & SEPARATION

 The first consideration is always to the welfare of any minor children.
 Thereafter, before making a financial Order, the Court must consider various factors, including:

-- the income, earning capacity (to include any increase where the Court considers it reasonable for a spouse to take steps to generate income or increase their income), property & other financial resources including pensions which each spouse has or is likely to have in the foreseeable future.
+- the income, earning capacity (to include any increase where the Court considers it reasonable for a spouse to take steps to generate income or increase their income),

 - the financial needs, obligations & responsibilities which each spouse has or is likely to have in the foreseeable future.